-PROVACY & PERSONAL INFORMATION PROTECTION NOTICE The personal details requested on this form are being collected by Kiama Municipal Council (KMC) to verify waste management from the above Development Application and will only be used to verify waste management.
+The personal details requested on this form are being collected by Kiama Municipal Council (KMC) to verify waste compliance from the above Development Application and will only be used to verify waste compliance.
 KMC is the agency that holds the information and access is restricted to KMC Officers.
-While the supply of information is voluntary, we may not be able to proceed with the Development Application if this information is not provided.
+While the supply of information is voluntary, we may not be able to issue a Waste Compliance Certificate if this information is not provided.
 You have a right to apply for access to or for correction of your personal information.
 For further information, please see KMC's Privacy Management Plan available on Council's website or contact us on 02 4232 0444 or email council@kiama.nsw.gov.au